ahmadelgamal/ahmadelgamal/README.md

 # Welcome to My Profile
-If you would like to know more about me, then please visit my website on GitHub: http://ahmadelgamal.github.io.
+If you would like to know more about my work, then please visit my website on GitHub: http://ahmadelgamal.github.io.